dwyl/phoenix-ecto-append-only-log-example/README.md

 + Phoenix: https://hexdocs.pm/phoenix/installation.html
 + PostgreSQL: https://www.postgresql.org/download

-Make sure you have a non-default PostgresQL user, with no more than `CREATEDB` privileges.
+Make sure you have a non-default PostgreSQL user, with no more than `CREATEDB` privileges.
 If not, follow the steps below: